 Any talk about a plan for the future in West Africa needs to include looking at ways to shore up the healthcare systems in the region.

 After the current crisis reaches “zero cases and zero transmission,” Ebola will remain on the continent.
 Humans are not the only host for the virus.
-Researchers believe the virus is harbored by animals.
+Researchers believe the .
 Bats are the most likely hosts.

 Even before the current epidemic, Liberia, Sierra Leone, and Guinea all suffered from a shortage of doctors, a lack of training and medical supplies, and not enough clinics in the rural areas where many people live.